 Try instantly as guest, or register free to save work and remove guest limits.
 Open the solver instantly as a guest.
 No account required for a quick trial.
-Register free to save your work, reopen files, and remove guest limits.
-Affordable paid plans from $15/year.
-No programming required.
+Register to be able to save your work, and remove guest limits.
+Now free for all users !!

 Solution Report